ircv3/ircv3.github.io/_irc/index.md

 bots and the network's authentication system, as well as better general display and authentication of client identities.

+The [`account-extban` spec]({{site.baseurl}}/specs/extensions/account-extban.html) defines an ISUPPORT token allowing clients to construct an EXTBAN targeting a specific user account, e.g. to prevent them from joining a channel, make it exempt from bans, or permanently allow it to an invite-only channel.

 The [`account-notify` spec]({{site.baseurl}}/specs/extensions/account-notify.html)
 defines a way for clients to be notified when other clients login to accounts.
 This spec defines the `ACCOUNT` message to enable this, use of the `a` WHOX